-Across the Audit series a number of ‘core’ indicator questions have been asked each year, supplemented by a range of thematic and topical questions, some of which are re-visited on two or three year cycles.
+Six ‘core indicator’ questions were asked in each survey.
+These were supplemented by a range of thematic and topical questions, some of which were also asked each year and some of which were re-visited on two- or three-year cycles.